-What I love about this program is the fact that it’s resembles real studio gear.
+What I love about this program is the fact that it resembles real studio gear.
 Even down to the routing of instruments.
-Reason is probably the only application on the market that contains everything you need to create PRO quality music.
+The reason is probably the only application on the market that contains everything you need to create PRO quality music.

 Most communities I’ve come in contact with are snobby and feel that every little technique they use is a HUGE secret and dear to them – Not the Ableton Live Community!

 Pro Tools – This is another multitrack recording application, most claim it’s the industry standard.
-I’m not a huge fan of this application (my own person biases) but it get’s the job done.
+I’m not a huge fan of this application (my own personal biases) but it gets the job done.